petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/automating-account-creation.md

    }
 ```

-This method performs an asynchronous POST request to a `headless-admin-user` endpoint using the initialized `WebClient` and assigned the user an account role using the `accountERC`, `accountRoleId` and `email` variables.
+This method performs an asynchronous POST request to a `headless-admin-user` endpoint using the initialized `WebClient` and assigns the user an account role using the `accountERC`, `accountRoleId` and `email` variables.
 The role id is extracted using the `getRoleId` method.
 Finally, it returns the response entity and logs the HTTP status.

 ### Retrieving the Role ID